mtdowling/Burgomaster/README.rst

 ~~~~~~~~~~~~~~~

 Before running your packaging script, you'll need a copy of Burgomaster.
 This
-can be done using compsoser (mtdowling/burgomaster) or just creating a Makefile
+can be done using composer (mtdowling/burgomaster) or just creating a Makefile
 that downloads the Burgomaster.php script.

 First, create the following Makefile in your project's root directory: